Byers Industrial 0-4-0 Geared Locomotive

 Information Source

-I was fortunate in finding an original copy of the Engineering News
+I was fortunate in finding an

-article contained in the 1896 journal (Jan to June).
-It was an eBay purchase and
+original copy of the Engineering News article contained in the 1896 journal (Jan

-although it cost me USD150 to buy and ship to England I felt it was worthwhile
+to June).
+It was an eBay purchase and although it cost me USD150 to buy and ship

-to get the original pages to scan.
-I wasn't aware of the picture at that time,
+to England I felt it was worthwhile to get the original pages to scan.
+I wasn't

-so I am even more pleased to have that for the additional information.
+aware of the picture at that time, so I am even more pleased to have that for

 Original Byers Locomotive Article - 21st May 1896 -